Diffusing to Coordinate: Efficient Online Multi-Agent Diffusion Policies: Introduction

+We tackle these challenges by proposing the first \underline{O}nline off-policy \underline{MA}RL framework tailored for \underline{D}iffusion policies called \textbf{OMAD}.
+Our algorithm is a novel tractable maximum entropy paradigm for multi-agent diffusion policies.
+We break the computational barriers of prior generative MARL approaches by introducing a tractable relaxed joint policy objective.
+Under this unified framework, we orchestrate a holistic optimization process: training a centralized distributional critic to capture aleatoric uncertainty, guiding per-agent diffusion policies via synchronized updates, and auto-tuning temperature constraints.
+Facilitating the high expressiveness of diffusion policies, our framework empowers agents to achieve consistent coordination, setting a robust and scalable standard for online generative MARL.
 We summarize our key contributions as follows: \begin{itemize} \item We propose the first online off-policy diffusion framework for MARL.
 To overcome the intractability of likelihood computation, we introduce a relaxed objective based on scaled joint entropy.
 This formulation extends tractable exploration to the multi-agent domain, enabling agents to effectively coordinate their exploration in high-dimensional joint action spaces. \item We develop a unified off-policy learning mechanism within the CTDE paradigm.
 By leveraging a joint distributional value function, we optimize distinct policies for all agents simultaneously under a single unified objective.
 This synchronous update strategy effectively mitigates non-stationarity, fostering efficient collaboration and stable convergence. \item We evaluate our \textbf{OMAD} algorithm on standard continuous control benchmarks, including Multi-Agent Particle Environments (MPE) and Multi-Agent MuJoCo (MAMuJoCo).
-Our method establishes a new state-of-the-art across $10$ diverse scenarios, consistently surpassing baselines with a substantial $2.5\times$ to $5\times$ gain in sample efficiency. \end{itemize}
+Our method establishes a new state-of-the-art across $10$ diverse scenarios, consistently surpassing baselines with a substantial $2.5\times$ to $5\times$ gain in sample efficiency.